Guillemsc/LinuxMintSetup/README.md

 - For installing Preload, install with `sudo apt install preload`.

 # Windows
-- Go to the Keyboard app, shortcuts, and set the shortcuts for Center window on screen to: `Super + Up` and `Super + Down`.
+- On the Keyboard app, shortcuts, and set the shortcuts for Center window on screen to: `Super + Up` and `Super + Down`.

 # Development
 - Install SmartGit by downloading the program, and placing it on `~/`.
 Then add it as launcher app.